chinmay91797/fake-news-GUI-app/README.md

 - firstly, try running the `main.py` file.
 Window like this should appear. ![alt text](https://github.com/chinmay91797/fake-news-GUI-app/blob/main/images/blank_window.jpg)
 - Enter the news `URL:` you want to predict. it should scrap the article into text box and predict the results. ![alt text](https://github.com/chinmay91797/fake-news-GUI-app/blob/main/images/predict_window.jpg)
 - if the GUI does not show the results properly, you can try running non-GUI file `prediction.py` to see if model is working or not.
-- if `prediction.py` has some errors try running `modeling.py` becuase the `model.pickle` file might not be compatable with your version of sklearnk, so it recreats that file.
+- if `prediction.py` has some errors try running `modeling.py` becuase the `model.pickle` file (in `data` folder) might not be compatable with your version of sklearnk, so it recreats that file.